3ev0/filmvandaag/README.md

 List of movies sorted by imdb-score title year genre imdb-score link

-###  /best, beste
+###  /beste
-Show the best movies filtered on genres.
+Show the best movies filtered on criteria.
 Questions:
 - which genres
 - minimal imdb-score
-- released date after
+- released year after

 ### /random, kiesmaar
 Show a random recent movie of particular genre with a decent IMDB-score.